 A healthy diet must contain protein.
 Most people consider meat the most potent protein, but swapping meat for other proteins like nuts and grains increases lifespan.
 The dietary guidelines published in 2016 suggest that people should concentrate on other protein sources instead of meat.
-The publication is not suggesting that people avoid meat but make various proteins to remain healthy.
+The publication does not suggest that people avoid meat but make various proteins to remain healthy.

 Protein is one of the essential food nutrients that helps the body grow.
 They are the building blocks responsible for digesting amino acids to help grow and repair the body.
 Protein is digested in the body to form skin, hair, and muscle.
 There are animal and plant-based proteins like soy, Quorn, and quinoa.
 These spices contain essential amino acids for the restoration of the body.